Filter Results Apply

 Browse Resources

 Directions: Read the rhyme below to your child.
-Give him crayons of different colors.
-Have him color the train.
+Give her crayons of different colors.
+Have her color the kitty in the basket.

 Cognitive Top And Bottom